Follow these tips to keep yourself and your devices safe from malware that can come from ill-intentioned emails.

 Don't open emails from someone you don't know or trust.
 If it seems fishy, it probably is.
-Report the message as spam and move on.
+Report the message as spam using your email program's method for doing this.
+If you're on CenturyLink.net webmail, click the "This is Spam" button.

 Avoid sending any sensitive information over email.
 When you send a message, you no longer have control over what is done with it or to whom it is forwarded.
 Sensitive information such as passwords, bank account numbers and social security numbers should never be sent via email.
 CenturyLink, PayPal and your bank are examples of companies that would never ask for personal information in an email.
-If you receive a phishing email in your CenturyLink email box, forward it to us.
-Or you can report it as spam, by clicking the Spam button on your CenturyLink webmail toolbar.
+If you receive a phishing email in your CenturyLink.net email, click the "This is Spam" button to report it.

 Never open an attachment within an email from a company or person you don't know (or that you were not expecting).
 Attachments can contain viruses, which can seriously damage your computer.
 Drag these emails to your spam folder.

 Never reply to or click on links inside spam emails.
 Replying to, clicking on links within, or even unsubscribing from spam emails typically only informs the sender that they have found an active email address to which they'll send more spam emails.
-Instead, report the message as spam.
+Instead, report the message as spam using your email provider's instructions.
+For CenturyLink.net webmail, click the "This is Spam" button.

 Keep your passwords secure.
 It's recommended to change passwords at least every 60 days, particularly if you currently view and manage your email on a public computer.
 Use a mix of letters and numbers, as those passwords are harder to break.
 The password should not be easy to guess.
 Never share your password with anyone.
 You can learn how to change your CenturyLink email password and learn more about creating secure passwords.

 Don't give your email address to sites you don't trust.